-In some casinos in the USA, however, there are also classic blackjack games with one deck of cards (single deck) or two decks of cards (double deck).
+In some casinos in the USA, however, there are also classic blackjack games with one pack of cards (single deck) or two packs of cards (double deck).
 The cards are dealt from the dealer's hand.
 These blackjack games are mainly found in Nevada, Mississippi and some other places.

-The game begins when players place their bets (wagers).
-They do this by placing one or more chips in the betting box on the table in front of them.
-After all bets have been placed, each player is dealt a card.
+The game starts when the players place their bets (wagers).
+To do this, they place one or more chips in the betting box on the table in front of them.
+After all bets have been placed, each player receives a card.
 The dealing starts with the first player to the left of the dealer (first base).
 If each player has a card, the dealer himself receives a card with the face value up (Up-Card).
 Then all players - starting with the player at first base - get the second card.
-The dealer draws the last card and places it face down next to his face up card.
+The dealer draws the last card and places it face down next to his face-up card.
 The second card is called the hole card.

 In a shoe game, all player cards are dealt face up and players are not allowed to touch their cards.
 In a single deck blackjack game or a double deck game, the cards are dealt face down and players may pick them up with one hand.
 In either case, one of the dealer's cards is turned face up for the players to see.